fsharp/fslang-design/FSharp-4.5/FS-1055-subsumption-for-yield-in-sequence-expression.md

 The design is to do what is already done for list and array expressions since F# 3.1: assess the known type of the list/array/sequence expression before it is analyzed.
 If the element type is known and nominal, then use it as the basis for inserting coercions automatically.

-This is done by "inserting a flexible type varible".
+This is done by "inserting a flexible type variable".
 If the known element type is `C` then the known type of the element expression becomes type inference variable `?T` with constraint `?T :> C`.
-For sealed types this is solved immedaitely.
+For sealed types this is solved immediately.
 For non-sealed types,the constraint remains.

 In addition, we need to avoid extra errors in situations like this: